networkop/tkng/content/cni/iaas/_index.md

 {{% /notice %}}

-One thing worse mentioning here is that in EKS's case, it's possible to replace the AWS CNI plugin with a number of [3rd party plugins](https://docs.aws.amazon.com/eks/latest/userguide/alternate-cni-plugins.html).
-In this case, VPC-native routing is not available since VPC virtual router won't be aware of the PodCIDRs and the only option is to run those plugins in the overlay mode -- by building a full-mesh of VXLAN tunnels and routes that forward traffic over them.
+One thing worth mentioning here is that in EKS's case, it's possible to replace the AWS CNI plugin with a number of [3rd party plugins](https://docs.aws.amazon.com/eks/latest/userguide/alternate-cni-plugins.html).
+In this case, VPC-native routing is not available since VPC virtual router won't be aware of the PodCIDRs and the only option is to run those plugins in the overlay mode -- by building a full-mesh of VXLAN tunnels and static routes that forward traffic over them.